 The leadership advisory council is a diverse group of academic and administrative leadership from the institution with the responsibility to provide advice and guidance to the president and dean and senior vice president of academic affairs, and the chief financial officer and senior vice president for administration regarding strategic initiatives, budget policies, administrative and operational processes.
-The leadership advisory council is co-chaired by the dean and senior vice president for academic affairs and the chief financial officer and senior vice president for administration.
+The leadership advisory council is co-chaired by the dean and senior vice president for academic affairs and the chief financial officer and senior vice president for academic affairs and the chief financial officer and senior vice president for administration.